Table of Contents

 For non-biased reviews of your grammar school short-list, look for independent websites like The Good Schools Guide and School Guide.
 Normally the schools reviewed on these sites have been visited in person by someone from the website and so the reviews are usually a first-hand account.

 You should also read the OFSTED reports for each school for a deeper insight into the school’s performance.
 It’s easy to make assumptions about a school on the surface, but once you look at their statistics, you’ll get a far clearer overview of what the school is like.

 Secondary school league tables are also an important consideration, especially if your child has the choice of several schools.
 A school’s position in the league tables is often a reflection of the quality of teaching at the school.
 Likewise, if your child has special needs, check the school’s SEN policies.

 Another good source of information on grammar schools is 11 Plus forums where parents just like you are asking the same questions.
-For a list of useful forums, check out our post Our List of the Best 11 Plus Forums.

 Most schools admit pupils on the basis of their 11 Plus exam results.
 However, there are often other conditions attached to entry, such as the outcome of a face-to-face interview and the results of a school report from the pupil’s current school.